raganwald/raganwald.github.com/_posts/2017-04-30-transducers.md

 [stream approach]: http://raganwald.com/2017/04/19/incremental.html#III

-Now we're going to look at another very promising approach for building composeable pipelines of transformations without incurring a memory penalty: **Transducers**.
+Now we're going to look at another very interesting approach for building composeable pipelines of transformations without incurring a memory penalty.
+Let's start with reducing (a/k/a "folding"):

-Transducers are a generalized and composeable form of _reducers_.
-So let's push "transducers" on the stack, and ask, "What is a reducer?"

 ### reducers